clojuredocs/guides/README.md

 ## Goals

-The goal is to eventually have these documents hosted at doc.clojure.org.
+The goal is to produce quality technical documentation with limited duplication between guides, and eventually have these documents hosted at doc.clojure.org.

 What's *not* here: